Do you know how to assess tongue weight when you don’t have a scale?

 When you’re disconnecting the trailer to measure tongue weight, it’s crucial to support it adequately.

-Read About: Where Can I Buy A Used Tonneau Cover?
+Read About: Can You Replace The Velcro On A Tonneau Cover?

 Use wheel chocks to prevent the trailer from moving and a sturdy jack stand or equivalent to hold the trailer tongue.